|

 allowed to come to our evening parties.
 He can beat Dirk, or so he

 says.
-He also commited the nearly unpardonable sin of moving himself
+He also committed the nearly unpardonable sin of moving himself

 up to Intermediate in '06.
 No one at this point can truly comprehend